Netflix/hubcommander/README.md

 * A GitHub organization
 * A GitHub bot user with ownership level privileges

-A Docker image is also available to help get up and running quick.
+A Docker image is also available to help get up and running quickly.

 Features
 -------------